-!>

 * Copyrights Apply *

-Follow me on an 'adventure' tour of the sights of Gambell.
+Follow me on an 'adventure' tour of some sights of Gambell.

 Although you may see many of the bird species found at Gambell in the

-accompanying galleries (BACK on your browser) we have left this gallery
+accompanying species galleries (IMAGE LIST link above) we have left this gallery

 page as a scenic tour of a visit to this remote island in the Bering Sea.